Aakash-Devadiga/ML-Predicting-Customer-Churn/README.md

-This repository contains the project focused on clean code principle
+This repository contains the project focused on predicting customer churn, clean code principle is being followed throughout.